-I have been unable to find any record of Sarah Boone subsequent to her marriage to Jacob Stover, a German, or Jacob Stuber, March 15, 1715, She was born in Bradninch, England, February 18, 1691.
+I have been unable to find any record of Sarah Boone subsequent to her marriage to Jacob Stover, a German, or Jacob Stuber, March 15, 1715.
+She was born in Brandnich, England, February 18, 1691.

-III SQUIRE BOONE
+III SOUIRE BOONE

-Squire Boone, son of George and Mary Maugridge Boone, was born in Bradninch, England.
-November 26, 1619.
-He was one of the three eldest children of the familywho were sent to America preceding the family emigrationin 1717.
-He married Sarah Morgan, July 23, 1720, at the Gwynedd Meeting House, according to the Quaker ceremony.
-She was a daughter of John Morgan.
-The nameSquire is not just a corruption of Esquire or a title but seems to have become a family cogomen because of some previous connection and it descends for several generations.
-Squire Boone was dismissed from the QuakerChurch in 1748 because he gave his approval to his son, Israel Boone, for marrying "out of the church".
-Squire Boone moved for this reason to Holman's Ford, NorthCarolina, on the Yadkin River during or before the year 1750.
-It is to this circumstance that his son, Daniel Boone, most famous of the name, became a pioneer of the NorthCarolina, Tennessee and Kentucky Mountains.
+Squire Boone, son of George and Mary Mangridge Boone, was born in Brandnich, England, November 26,

+1619.
+He was one of the three eldest children of the family who were sent to America preceding the family emigration in 1717.
+He married Sarah Morgan, July 23, 1720, at the Gwynedd Meeting House, according to the Quaker cere-She was a daughter of John Morgan.
+The name Squire is not just a corruption of Esquire or a fitle but seems to have become a family cogomen because of some previous connection and it descends for several genera-Squire Boone was dismissed from the Quaker Church in 1748 because he gave his approval to his son, Israel Boone, for marrying "out of the church".
+Boone moved for this reason to Holman's Ford, North Carolina, on the Yadkin River during or before the year 1750.
+It is to this circumstance that his son, Daniel Boone, most famous of the name, became a pioneer of the North Carolina, Tennessee and Kentucky Mountains.

-Squire and Sarah Boone had twelve children, namely:
+Squire and Sarah Boone had twelve children, namely: 1 Sarah Boone, born April 7, 1724; died 1824; married

+John Wilcoxen.

+2 Israel, born May 20, 1729; married about 4748 "out of the Church" for in that year Squire Boone is dismissed from the Quaker congregation for approving his son's marriage.

+3 Samuel Boone, born May 3, 1878; died 1815.
+He was in the Revolution.
+Married Sarah Day, who was alive

+October 19, 1730.

-- 1 Sarah Boone, born April 7.
-1724; died 1824; married John Wilcoxen.
-2 Israel, born May 20, 1729; married about 1748 "outof the Church" for in that year Squire Boone is dismissed from the Quaker congregation for approving his son's marriage. - 3 Samuel Boone, born May 3.
-1878; died 1815.
-He wasin the Revolution.
-Married Sarah Day, who was aliveOctober 19, 1730. - 4 Elizabeth Boone, born February Hi.
-1732; marriedWilliam Grant, born 1720 and died 18(i4. in Fayette County, Kentucky.
-He was among the Virginians who emigrated to Kentucky in 1779 and built a fort at Bryan's Stationwith his brother-in-law, Daniel Boone.
-Me is mentioned in histories of Kentucky.
-It is said that Elizabeth after hisdeath, married Bouton Fletcher and another record says shemarried John Turner.
-5 Daniel Boone, born 1751.
-His record will follow. - 6 Mary Boone, born November 14.
-1730, married, firstWilliam Bryan (see Bryan family), and married, second, General Charles Smith. - 7 George Boone, born January 13, 1738 or 1739. - 8 Edward Boone, born November 30, 1740 or 1742. - 9 Squire Boone, Second. - 10 Hannah Boone, born August 1.
-1740, died 1820; married, first, John Stuart, who died 1770.
+- 5 Elizabeth Boone, born February 16, 1732; married William Grant, born 1720 and died 1864, in Fayette County, Kentucky.
+He was among the Virginians who emigrated to Kentucky in 1779 and built a fort at Bryan's Station with his brother-in-law, Daniel Boone.
+He is mentioned in histories of Kentucky.
+It is said that Elizabeth after his death, married Bouton Fletcher and another record says she married John Turner. - 6 Daniel Boone, born ---, 1734.
+His record will follow. - 7 Mary Boone, born November 14, 1736, married, first William Bryan (see Bryan family), and married, second, General Charles Smith. - 8 George Boone, born January 13, 1738 or 1739.9 Edward Boone, born November 30, 1740 or 1742.

+11 Hannah Boone, born August 1, 1746, died 1820; married, first, John Stuart, who died 1770.
 They had four children.
-She married, second, Richard Pennington and had a fifth child whose name was Richard Pennington, and she perhaps had other Pennington children. - 11 Nathan Boone.
+She married, second, Richard Pennington and had a fifth child whose name was Richard Pennington, and she perhaps had other Pennington children.